FamilySearch/GEDCOM.io/_pages/tag-def/GEDC-VERS.md

 specification:
   - Version
-  - The version number of the official specification that this document’s data conforms to.
-This must include the major and minor version (for example, “7.0”); it may include the patch as well (for example, “7.0.1”), but doing so is not required.
-See [A Guide to Version Numbers] for more.
+  - The version number of the official specification that this document's data conforms to.
+This must include the major and minor version (for example, "`7.0`"); it may include the patch as well (for example, "`7.0.1`"), but doing so is not required.
+See [A Guide to Version Numbers] for more details about version numbers.

 label: 'Version'